 1. What are Stocks?

 Stocks represent ownership shares in a company, granting investors certain rights and potential returns.
-When you buy stocks of any organization or company, You become partial owners of that particular company which allows you to participate in losses and profits.
+When you buy stocks of any organization or company, You become partial owners of that particular company, allowing you to participate in losses and profits.

 2.1 Open Brokerage Account

-To start investing in the stock market, one should have a brokerage account.
-Hiring a stock broker or Financial Advisor will be expensive as they will charge high fees.
-So, We will be going for Online Brokerage Account.
+One should have a brokerage account to start investing in the stock market.
+Hiring a stock broker or Financial Advisor will be expensive as they charge high fees.
+So, going for an Online Brokerage Account is a favorable option.

-If you are a beginner in investing field, then WealthSimple is the best option for you.
-This platform has no minimum balance criteria, no maintenance fees, and no trading commissions.
+If you are a beginner in the investing field, then WealthSimple is the best option for you.
+This platform has no minimum balance criteria, maintenance fees, or trading commissions.

 You can also run WealthSimple on both mobile and desktop appliances.
-There are some disadvantages of using WealthSimple you can’t buy mutual funds and bonds and have a limited number of stock exchanges.
+There are some disadvantages to using WealthSimple: You can’t buy mutual funds and bonds and have a limited number of stock exchanges.

 Wealthsimple does not charge any account maintenance fees, but users are required to pay a trading fee.
 The trading fee varies between $4.95 and $9.95, depending on the specific transaction.